 One of the greatest disadvantages that critics attribute to Bitcoin, is the fact that electricity and therefore pollution is being produced to generate a coin reward.
 This means that Bitcoin miners are in fact rewarded for, basically, a failure to internalize a negative externality like pollution.
 Moreover this increasingly energy intensive endeavor, which has decreasing returns on the pollution it produces, barely adds any other value.
-This is especially true if the security that blockchain provides is disregarded, since that would be the main that expending these resources would add.
+This is especially true if the security that blockchain provides is disregarded, since that would be the main value that expending these resources would add.
 To solve this problem, Rob Halford has created Gridcoin.

 Gridcoin still requires energy and computing power to mine coins, but this energy and computing power is invested into existing scientific projects.
 In other words, Gridcoin miners would invest their computer power and the electricity they pay to activate it, to give researchers increased computing power to carry out their research.
 As a compensation, they get Gridcoins.

 The system is not only revolutionary in the application of computing power to solve real scientific problems, but it also has two distinct features that make it more accessible to the average person.
 The first of these features has to do with the kind of computing needed to participate.
 As opposed to Bitcoin, Gridcoin is designed to run on “consumer grade hardware”.
 This means that your home computer will probably be able to participate in mining operations and get a Gridcoin reward for it.
 Bitcoin mining can only be done with specialized hardware.